Miss-data/Earnings-by-college-majors/README.md

 # Earnings-by-college-majors
-Project about visualizing and analyzing data on earnings based on US college majors
+Visualizing and analyzing data on earnings based on US college majors

 ## Table of contents
 * [General info](#general-infos)